CATechnologiesTest/yipee/ui/README.md

 ### Build

 Run `npm run build` to build the project.
-To build a production version of Korn, run `npm run build-prod` which will clean, build, run tests, and build a production version of the product.
+To build a production version of Yipee, run `npm run build-prod` which will clean, build, run tests, and build a production version of the product.

 ### Running unit tests